Tafara-N/alx-react/0x08-react_redux_reducer_selector/README.md

 - GitHub repository: `alx-react`
 - Directory: `0x08-react_redux_reducer_selector`
-- File: task_2/dashboard/src/actions/courseActionTypes.js, task_2/dashboard/src/reducers/courseReducer.js, task_2/dashboard/src/reducers/courseReducer.test.js
+- File: `task_2/dashboard/src/actions/courseActionTypes.js, task_2/dashboard/src/reducers/courseReducer.js, task_2/dashboard/src/reducers/courseReducer.test.js`

-3. Create the reducer for notifications mandatory
+### 3. Create the reducer for notifications

-Create a load action
+**Create a load action**

-In the notificationActionTypes file, create a new action corresponding to when the API returns the list of notifications.
-You can name it FETCH_NOTIFICATIONS_SUCCESS
+In the `notificationActionTypes` file, create a new action corresponding to when the API returns the list of notifications.
+You can name it `FETCH_NOTIFICATIONS_SUCCESS`

 **Create the notifications reducer and default state**